Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

-A paper Single Administrative Document (SAD) known as a C88/ESS may be used exceptionally for some exports from the UK.
-This should be submitted to Customs (National Clearance Hub) for manual input into CHIEF.
+In exceptional cases, paper Single Administrative Document (SAD) known as a C88/ESS can be used for some exports from the UK.
+This should be submitted to the National Clearance Hub for manual input into CHIEF.
 These declarations will take longer to process and clear than those submitted electronically to CHIEF.

 In some countries, your goods may qualify for reduced import duty.
 You must provide documentary evidence of the product’s origin to claim relief.
 If you claim preference for EU originating goods, you need to complete form EUR1.
 However, if the value of the goods is below a specified amount, you can make the preference declaration on the commercial invoice.
 Read Notice 827 for more detail on European Community preferences.

 Some countries require a certificate of origin showing that the goods come from the UK.
 This establishes that the goods have been wholly produced in the UK, or made in accordance with specific rules.
 Your chamber of commerce can issue this for a fee.

 Many Arabic states require exporters to supply an Arab-British Certificate of Origin with each goods shipment.
 This must be authorised by the Arab-British Chamber of Commerce, who work with chambers of commerce countrywide.
 You must allow enough time for this procedure.

 Health certificates for live animals, animal products and genetic materials

 Exports of these goods are subject to health conditions agreed between the UK and the destination third country.
 Generally, the destination country sets the conditions for imports.
 While the Department for Environment, Food and Rural Affairs (Defra) is responsible for issuing export health certificates.
 Exporters must check with their customers that a particular certificate is acceptable to the authorities in the country of destination.